dmd-program/dmd-100/topics/systems_thinking.md

   - Special interest lobbying prevents ecological policies from hindering sales of products
   - Issue not prioritized by society
   - Recycling initiatives are not timely and universally ineffective

+Supposing this list was accurate, the next step would to be to better understand the systems in which each participant was embedded.
+Being able to comprehend and perceive an entire interconnected network is admittedly not easy.
+This idea is becomes more apparent when considering the amount of people who disagree on the cause and affect responsible for the breakdown of a system.
+Modern examples of system breakdown include the 2008 global recession, climate change, and the British exit of the European Union.